Scottapotamas/zaphod-bot/firmware/src/application/overwatch/README.md

 - ARMED
 - DISARMING

-but there's actually two states we can request, and two transition states.
+but there's actually two states we can request, two transition states, and an edge-case.
 What happens when we're in either of the main states?

 - When DISARMED, it only needs to wait for the arming signal.
 - When ARMED, run a sub-state-machine which handles the main operating modes

+The edge case is handling emergency stop events where we skip a graceful disarm process.

 # Operational States